the Police Structured Interview

-Most law enforcement agencies include a personal interview with candidates before final selection.
-Many Police departments call this the Oral Board, as it usually involves more than one interviewer.
+Most law enforcement agencies include an oral interview with candidates before final selection.
+It might be called the Structured Interview, Oral Board or Panel Interview as it usually involves more than one interviewer.
 Regardless of what it is called, any face-to-face job interview is an opportunity that can make or break your final acceptance.

 The personal interview is used to test a candidate's verbal skills, and get an idea of the candidate's overall reasoning abilities and common sense.
 As with any job interview, the initial impression you leave with the board members will be crucial in determining your final ranking on the eligibility list.